This is what $11.85 trillion worth of household debt looks like

-Household debt in the US was unchanged at $US11.85 trillion for the second quarter of 2015.
+Household debt in the US grew to $US11.85 trillion in the during the first quarter of 2015.

+According to the New York Federal Reserve’s latest Household Debt and Credit report, this was a modest $US24 billion, or 0.2%, increase from the previous quarter.

-“Mortgages balances, the largest component of household debt, declined in the second quarter.
-Mortgage balances shown on consumer credit reports stood at $US8.12 trillion, a $US55 billion decline from the first quarter of 2015,”
+“The slowdown in growth can be attributed to a negligible uptick in mortgage balances, which are the largest component of household debt.
+Mortgage balances stood at $US8.17 trillion in the first quarter,” the NY Fed noted.
+“Additionally, balances on home equity lines of credit (HELOC), which were $US510 billion at the end of fourth quarter, 2014, were unchanged in the first quarter of this year.”

-according to the New York Federal Reserve’s latest Household Debt and Credit Report.

-“Balances on home equity lines of credit (HELOC) dropped by $US11 billion, to $US499 billion.
-Non-housing debt balances increased in the second quarter, by $US67 billion, a 2% increase with gains in auto loans and credit card balances, of $US38 and $US19 billion respectively; student loan balances were flat.”

 Housing Debt

-- Mortgage originations increased to $US466 billion, the fourth consecutive increase after a 14-year low one year ago
+- Mortgage originations, which we measure as appearances of new mortgage balances on consumer credit reports and which includes refinanced mortgages, increased slightly, to $US369 billion, but remain low by historical standards.

-- About 95,000 individuals had a new foreclosure notation added to their credit reports between April 1 and June 30, a new low in the 16-year history of the data.
+- About 112,000 individuals had a new foreclosure notation added to their credit reports between January 1 and March 31, the lowest total observed in the 16-year history of the data.

-- Mortgage delinquencies improved again, with the share of mortgage balances 90 or more days delinquent decreasing slightly; 2.5% of mortgage balances were 90+ days delinquent during 2015Q2, compared to 3.0% in the previous quarter.
+- Mortgage delinquencies improved, with the share of mortgage balances 90 or more days delinquent decreasing slightly; 3.0% of mortgage balances were 90+ days delinquent during 2015Q1, compared to 3.1% in the previous quarter.

-- Although delinquency rates improved, delinquency transition rates show a mixed picture.
-There was a modest improvement in transition rates for mortgages in early delinquency, with 17.3% of 30-60 day delinquent mortgages transitioning to serious delinquency.
-Transition rates for current accounts worsened, though, with 1.2% of current balances transitioning to delinquency.
+- Although delinquency rates improved, there was a slight worsening in the transition rates for mortgages in early delinquency, with 20.8% of 30-60 day delinquent mortgages transitioning to serious delinquency.

 Student Loans, Credit Cards, and Auto Loans

-- Outstanding student loan balances were essentially unchanged at $US1.19 trillion as of June 30, 2015.
+- Outstanding student loan balances reported on credit reports increased to $US1.19 trillion (+$US32 billion) as of March 31, 2015, about a $US78 billion increase from one year ago.

-- Student loan delinquency rates increased.
-About 11.5% of aggregate student loan debt is 90+ days delinquent or in default in 2015Q2, from 11.1% in the first quarter.
+- Student loan delinquency rates improved somewhat in the 1st quarter.
+About 11.1% of aggregate student loan debt is 90+ days delinquent or in default in 2015Q1, from 11.3% in the third quarter.2

-- Auto loan balances reached $US1 trillion, a $US38 billion increase, with 3.4% of that balance 90 or more days delinquent.
+- Auto loan balances stood at $US968 billion, with 3.3% of that balance 90 or more days delinquent.

-- Credit card balances increased, to $US703 billion; delinquency rates remained stable, with 8.4% of balances 90 or more days delinquent.

 Credit Inquiries

-- The number of credit inquiries within six months — an indicator of consumer credit demand — went up by 3 million from the previous quarter, to 173 million.
+- The number of credit inquiries within six months — an indicator of consumer credit demand — declined by nearly 5 million from the previous quarter, to 170 million.

 Business Insider Emails & Alerts